 Introduction TO THE MID-CAREER MENTORING PROGRAMME

 We are proud to present next to the ENMC Early-Career Programme (formerly known as the Young Scientist Programme), the ENMC Mid-Career Mentoring Programme, which has been developed for people who wish to seek mentoring in order to become independent researchers and/or potential future leaders in the NMD field.
-These individuals will be at the stage in their careers where they are developing their own research plans and are establishing their research teams and collaborative networks.
+These individuals will be at the stage in their careers where they are developing their own research plans and are establishing their research teams and collaborative networks worldwide.

 Goal of the ENMC Mid-Career Mentoring Programme

-With this programme, the ENMC aims to facilitate the emergence and support of the next generation of specialists and potential research leaders in the NMD field.
+With this programme, the ENMC aims to facilitate the emergence and support of the next generation of specialists and potential research leaders in the international NMD field.
 Opportunities will be provided to help these mid-career researchers to develop their full potential, in order to accelerate progress and innovation in NMD research, and facilitate effective communication and collaboration with multiple stakeholders in the current landscape (funders, media, industry, patient organisations, health care professionals, administrative and regulatory offices etc.).
 Finally, this programme may create opportunities for talented and ambitious mid-career NMD researchers and clinical specialists to become modern leaders.

 Short summary of the Mentoring Programme